Graciela Chichilnisky

 Graciela Chichilnisky (born March 27, 1946) is an Argentine-American economist known for her work in economics and climate change.
 A professor of economics and statistics at Columbia University and visiting professor to Stanford University, her economic research is marked by the application of mathematics and topology, as well as research in international and development economics.
-She is also co-founder of the direct-air capture company Global Thermostat, and served as its CEO from its founding in 2010 until she stepped down in 2022.
+She is also co-founder of the direct-air capture company Global Thermostat, and was its CEO from its founding in 2010 until she stepped down in 2022.

 Personal life and education

 Graciela Chichilnisky was born c.
 March 27, 1946 in Buenos Aires, the daughter of Russian Jewish immigrants.
 Her father was a professor of neurology at the University of Buenos Aires and a friend of Juan Perón.
-Chichilnisky received high school education at the Instituto National de Lenguas Vivas, additionally taking science classes at the local university.
+Chichilnisky received high school education at the Instituto Nacional de Lenguas Vivas, additionally taking science classes at the local university.
 After a coup, the military closed the University of Buenos Aires, and professor Warren Ambrose fled to the Massachusetts Institute of Technology (MIT), taking six students—including Chichilnisky—with him.
 Chichilnisky's son E.J.
 Chichilnisky was born while Graciela was in high school, and she was raising him as a single mother at the time of her move to MIT.

 Chichilnisky, who had no formal undergraduate education, was accepted to MIT, and matriculated into the doctoral program in mathematics with support from a Ford Foundation scholarship.
 While in the doctoral program, she was advised by Norman Levinson.
 She studied at MIT from 1967 to 1968, then transferred to the University of California, Berkeley.
 In 1970 she received a Master of Arts degree, the following year receiving a Doctor of Philosophy (Ph.D.) degree in mathematics under the advisor Jerrold Marsden.
 In 1976, she received another Ph.D. from Berkeley, this one in economics, under Nobel laureate Gerard Debreu.
 Some sources erroneously state that she received a degree from MIT, but this is incorrect, all of her degrees were awarded by Berkeley.
 Chichilnisky's daughter Natasha was born in 1987 to Graciela and Geoffrey Heal, a fellow professor at Columbia.
 Natasha died in 2014 while a graduate student at Yale University.

 Since c.
 1991–1992, Chichilnisky has been a naturalized American citizen.
 In 2017, the Carnegie Corporation of New York recognized her as one of 38 "Great Immigrants", a distinction honoring naturalized citizens for contributions to their field.
 She has two children, lives in New York City, and speaks English, Spanish, and French.